sennetconsortium/provenance-ui/README.md

 }
 ```
 `showMain` will maintain the default circle and `showMainGlow` will maintain the default circle glow respectively.
-NOTE: In order to color a specified SVG from path, please make sure that the svg file has a `fill="$bgColor"` on the tag.
+NOTE: In order to color a specified SVG from path, please make sure that the SVG file has a `fill="$bgColor"` on the tag.
 If the SVG has a border it can be likewise colored via
 `fill="$borderColor"`.
 This will take on a darker hue than that specified in `color`.

 ### Legend